 2. Ransomware Has Evolved Into a More Ruthless and Calculated Threat

 Pay, and your data stays hidden.
 Refuse, and it goes public.
-This is the new calculus of ransomware, and it has transformed what was already one of the most financially devastating and operationally disruptive forces in cybersecurity into something far more calculated and far more ruthless.
+This is the new calculus of ransomware.
+It has transformed a devastating force into something far more calculated and ruthless.

 3. The Zero Trust Model Is No Longer a Strategic Option